sendbird/sendbird-platform-sdk-csharp/docs/UserChannelMetadataApi.md

 ## DeleteChannelMetadataByKey

-> void DeleteChannelMetadataByKey (string channelType, string channelUrl, string key, string apiToken = null)
+> void DeleteChannelMetadataByKey (string apiToken, string channelType, string channelUrl, string key)

 Delete a channel metadata - When deleting a specific item of a channel metadata by its key